 LLMs aren’t cheap and if you’re paying for it yourself it could help to remind yourself of the cost.
 If you’re paying for lectures, you should attend them and if you’re paying for your assignments to be assessed and feedback provided, do the assignments and get value for your money.
 Use every single resource available to you because you’re paying for it!

 This is common advice that really is true.
 Try to eat breakfast (or brunch) to get you going through the day, and have a decent dinner with plenty of fresh vegetables and a piece of fruit afterwards.
 Skipping meals makes you more likely to reach for fast food or snacks, leaving you malnourished and prone to headaches that affect your concentration.
 Hopefully your binge-drinking days have been left in your undergrad past, leaving you clear-headed to face your LLM without a hangover.

 Sing, hum, tap your feet, dance

 Forget caffeine hits and sugar rushes, music has the power to elevate your mood instantly.
 Develop playlists with music to suit your negative moods; one playlist to calm you down when you’re stressed, another to pick you up when you’re stressed or feeling sad, and energetic music to put that zing back into life when all you want to do is laze about in bed.
 When you’re tired of your old sequence, hit ‘shuffle’ and listen to your entire music library randomly or swop playlists with classmates.

 Write it all down

 Not everyone is a list maker and some people prefer to keep it all in their head, which works for them.
-However, with the pressure of an LLM weighing on you, you might find it helps to be your own Personal Assistant.
-Write down everything you have to do, indicating which are urgent (requiring immediate action e.g. with looming deadlines), which are important but not urgent, and which can be done when you’re free.
+However, with the pressure of an LLM weighing on you, you might find it helps to be your own personal assistant.
+Write down everything you have to do, indicating which tasksare urgent (requiring immediate action eg with looming deadlines), those that are important but not urgent, and those which can be done when you’ve got some free time.